nes-lab/shepherd/docs/dev/gps_sync.rst

 written (see https://github.com/kugelbit/ubx-packet-exchange).
 The configuration files can be found under ``config_files``.
 To this end the following configurations were set:

 - SBAS was disabled for better timing information
-- The stationary mode was enabled to get a better percussion and a stable perfomance
+- The stationary mode was enabled to get a better percussion and a stable performance
 - the GPS- and galileo-satelite-systems were enabled to get a fast and stable fix

-In addtion the standard config of the receiver leads to the following behaviour:
+In addition the standard config of the receiver leads to the following behaviour:

 - If the PPS is not locked, the LED on the capelet will not blink.
 After the lock is attained, the LED will start blinking at 1 Hz.
 - NMEA messages are enabled for the UART link which connects to the BeagleBone.